-- The teachings and beliefs of the Episcopal Church are articulated in this "Outline of the Faith."
-It is designed in a question and answer format.
+- The teachings and beliefs of the Episcopal Church are articulated in an "Outline of the Faith" in our Book of Common Prayer

 Historically, bishops oversee the Church in particular geographic areas, known as dioceses.
-In the worldwide Anglican Communion, the Archbishop of Canterbury, who oversees the Diocese of Canterbury, occupies a special position by virtue of history and tradition but he does not hold a governing position.
-We are a confederation of equals.
-Bishops from the Anglican Communion meet every 10 years for the Lambeth Conference, at the invitation of the Archbishop of Canterbury, but the resolutions coming from that Conference do not hold authority over all members of the Communion.
-Collegiality among bishops is the substitute for authority, and communal discernment is the substitute for decision-making power.
+In the worldwide Anglican Communion, the Archbishop of Canterbury occupies a special position by virtue of history and tradition, but he does not hold a governing position.

+The Episcopal Church celebrates diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
 We are known for our engaging and beautiful worship services.
-For those who have grown up Roman Catholic, the service, known as the Mass, Eucharist or Holy Communion, will be very familiar.
-For those of reformed tradition or no religious tradition at all, we think you may find a spiritual home in a church that respects its tradition and maintains its sense of awe and wonder at the power and mystery of God.
-Some services are more contemporary, some more traditional but all follow the same form found in the Book of Common Prayer.
-The Episcopal Church has between 2-3 million members in about 7,500 congregations.
+For those who have grown up Roman Catholic, the service, known as the Mass, Eucharist or Holy Communion, will be familiar.
+For those of reformed tradition or those with no religious tradition, we think you may find a spiritual home in a church that respects its tradition and maintains its sense of awe and wonder at the power and mystery of God.

+We honor tradition and strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors and offering love and forgiveness.
+The Episcopal Church has 2 million members in 7,500 congregations.
 In the Diocese of Texas (one of six dioceses in the state), we have more than 75,000 members in 153 congregations.
-We also have 17 college ministries, 67 schools, numerous social service agencies and clinics and more than 1000 ministries that reach out to help make our communities better and more caring places to live.
-We are part of the global Anglican Communion, which has 70 million followers.
+We also have many college ministries, 67 schools, numerous social service agencies and more than 1000 ministries that reach out to help make our communities better and more caring places to live.
+The Anglican Communion has more than 70 million followers.